LODSContent/DPCP-040-mgrtdvopsghdepth/Lab01/Lab1.md

     ![A screenshot of a computer AI-generated content may be incorrect.](https://raw.githubusercontent.com/technofocus-pte/mgrtdvopsghdepth/refs/heads/Cloud-slice/Lab01/media/image33.png)

-4. Keep default values in "We need few more details " page ,select your country From filed and then click **Continue**.
+4. Keep default values in "We need few more details" page ,select your country From filed and then click **Continue**.

     ![A screenshot of a computer AI-generated content may be incorrect.](https://raw.githubusercontent.com/technofocus-pte/mgrtdvopsghdepth/refs/heads/Cloud-slice/Lab01/media/image31.png)